NSHipster/articles/_posts/2012-10-15-addressbookui.md

     Country

 This is at least as jarring a difference in localization as [swapping periods for commas the radix point](http://en.wikipedia.org/wiki/Decimal_mark#Hindu.E2.80.93Arabic_numeral_system), so make sure to use this function anytime you're displaying an address from its components.

+> One great way to take advantage of localized address book formatting would be to check out [FormatterKit](https://github.com/mattt/FormatterKit), which added `TTTAddressFormatter` in its 1.1 release.